C. T. Abdurahim

-C. T. Abdurahim (Malayalam:സി.ടി. അബ്ദുറഹിം) is a writer, religious scholar and educator.
+C. T. Abdurahim is a writer, religious scholar and educator.

 Life and work

-In 1982 he left Qatar and came back to India and with the help of friends, set-up Dayapuram Educational and Cultural Centre.
+In 1982, he left Qatar and came back to India and with the help of friends, set-up Dayapuram Educational and Cultural Centre.
 For the last 31 years, he has been coming to Dayapuram everyday including on Sundays and working on improving the quality of this organization.